Bali Travel Tips

 2. Canggu, Bali

 I have often booked Airbnb’s in the Canggu area.
-It is known for great restaurants, bars, music venues and has a good beach (black sand beach).
-Canggu is known as one of the hip places in Bali.
-Crime has increased there too since Covid, so it is wise to put bags and purses under your motorbike seat, and if you are a woman, do not drive alone at night.
+It is known for great restaurants, bars, music venues and has a good beach (a black sand beach).
+Canggu is known as one of the "hip places" in Bali.
+Crime has increased there too since Covid, so it is wise to put bags and purses under your motorbike seat.

 3. Ubud, Bali

-I have lived in Ubud and really love it there.
+I have lived for several years in Ubud and really love it here.
 Ubud is the heart and soul of Bali.
-It is surrounded by rice paddies, has great places to eat, has the Yoga Barn for great yoga and ecstatic dance, and has fun shopping areas in town.
+It is surrounded by rice paddies, it has a deeply spiritual feeling to it, with great places to eat, and it has the Yoga Barn for great yoga and ecstatic dance.

-If you want a driver to pick you up at the airport (or elsewhere on the island) to take you to Ubud, I recommend the great services of these 3 AMAZING drivers: Uma, Nyoman or Agung.
+If you want a driver to pick you up at the airport to take you to Ubud, I recommend the great services of these 3 AMAZING drivers: Uma, Nyoman or Agung.
 Here is Uma's Whatsapp Number: +62 821 4689 6334.
-And here are the email addresses for Nyoman and Agung: email@example.com and firstname.lastname@example.org,
+And here is the email address for Nyoman firstname.lastname@example.org and Agung: email@example.com

 Want to rent a great motorbike in Ubud?
 My dear friend Nyoman will bring it to your villa.
 Here is his WhatsApp Number: +62 819-3728-3671

-Favorite Restaurants in Ubud: Bella (vegan Italian, great GF pizza and lasagna), Elephant (delicious breakfast, vegetarian with a great view), Sayuri’s (great vegan food!!), La Casita (delicious chicken tacos and margaritas), Sri Uma Warung (a sweet local warung with amazing homemade Indonesian food), Kebun (great fish, burgers and pizza), Alchemy Cafe (great vegan food and salads), Kafe (delicious everything!), Zest (vegan and SO darn good!
+Favorite Restaurants in Ubud: Tygr Sushi (good sushi), Bella (vegan Italian, great GF pizza and lasagna), Batubara (Argentinian grill, upscale & delicious), Elephant (delicious breakfast, vegetarian with a great view), Sayuri’s (hip work spot, evening music, & great vegan food!), Kebun (great fish, burgers and pizza), Alchemy Cafe (great vegan food, juices and salads), Kafe (delicious everything!), Zest (vegan and SO darn good!
 Try the jackfruit sushi, vegan burgers & the cocoa ceremony drink).
+Wayan's Juice (best juices in town and they deliver), Moksha (fancy vegan).

-Favorite things to do in & Around Ubud: Champuan Ridge walk (do the walk at sunset), breakfast at Elephant Café, Ecstatic dance on Friday evening and Sunday morning (book online at the Yoga Barn website for tickets), working out at Titibatu fitness facility, dance classes or a movie at Paradiso, walking through the Monkey Forest, hiring a taxi to take you to the Water Temple in Tampaksiring (about 35 min drive) and getting a massage at StarChild #2 in Penestanan, Shambala Spa or a Putri Spa.
+Favorite things to do in & Around Ubud: Champuan Ridge walk (do the walk at sunrise or sunset), Ecstatic dance on Friday evening and Sunday morning (book online at the Yoga Barn website for tickets or a megatix.co.id), working out at Titibatu fitness facility, dance classes or a movie at Paradiso, walking through the Monkey Forest, hiring a taxi to take you to the Water Temple in Tampaksiring (about 35 min drive) and getting a massage at Putri Spa or Karsa Spa.

 4. The Gili Islands